duro/confidence/README.md

 work with any existing JSON-based configuration, serving values based on object path (`'/a/b/c'` translates to ``a.b.c``).
 In addition, **confidence** defines special $-prefixed keys used to filter values for a given criteria.

-## This is a stripped-down version of the original lib without Id and dependency to Boom.
+## This is a stripped-down version of the original lib exposing Confidence.Store alone without any dependencies (Hoek/Boom).

 # Example